Updating timezone data in Data Loss Prevention JRE software, corrects introduction of Egypt DST

 Issue/Introduction

-To address this issue, Data Loss Prevention administrators can update the Time Zone Database file with a file that has the latest timezone information for Brazil and for other locations around the world.
+To address this issue, Data Loss Prevention administrators can update the Time Zone Database file with a file that has the latest timezone information for Egypt and for other locations around the world.
 This article provides instructions for updating the Time Zone Database file in the JRE software.

 Resolution